-- 20.1 In the first stage of two-stage tendering proceedings, the solicitation documents must call upon contractors to present initial tenders containing their proposals without a tender price.
-The solicitation documents may solicit proposals relating to the technical, quality or performance characteristics of the subject matter of the procurement, as well as to contractual terms and conditions of supply and, where relevant, the professional and technical competence and qualifications of the contractors. - 20.2 In the first stage, public officers may engage in discussions with contractors whose initial tenders have not been rejected concerning any aspect of their initial tenders.
-When public officers engage in discussions with any contractor, they must extend an equal opportunity to participate in discussions to all contractors. - 20.3 In the second stage of the proceedings, public officers must invite all contractors whose initial tenders were not rejected in the first stage to present final tenders with prices in response to a revised set of terms and conditions of the procurement. - 20.4 In revising the relevant terms and conditions of the procurement, the public officers may not modify the subject matter of the procurement but may refine aspects of the description of the subject matter of the procurement by: - (a) Deleting or modifying any aspect of the technical, quality or performance characteristics of the subject matter of the procurement initially provided and adding any new characteristics that conform to the requirements of this Code; or - (b) Deleting or modifying any criterion for examining or evaluating tenders initially provided and adding any new criterion that conforms to the requirements of this Code, only to the extent that the deletion, modification or addition is required as a result of changes made in the technical, quality or performance characteristics of the subject matter of the procurement.

-- 20.5 Any deletion, modification or addition made under paragraph 20.4 must be communicated to contractors in the invitation to present final tenders. - 20.6 A contractor not wishing to present a final tender may by written notice withdraw from the tendering proceedings without forfeiting any tender security that the contractor may have been required to provide. - 20.7 The final tenders must be evaluated in order to ascertain the successful tender.
+- 19.1 In the first stage of two-stage tendering proceedings, the solicitation documents must call upon contractors to present initial tenders containing their proposals without a tender price.
+The solicitation documents may solicit proposals relating to the technical, quality or performance characteristics of the subject matter of the procurement, as well as to contractual terms and conditions of supply and, where relevant, the professional and technical competence and qualifications of the contractors. - 19.2 In the first stage, the public authority may engage in discussions with contractors whose initial tenders have not been rejected concerning any aspect of their initial tenders.
+When a public authority engages in discussions with any contractor, it must extend an equal opportunity to participate in discussions to all contractors. - 19.3 In the second stage of the proceedings, the public authority must invite all contractors whose initial tenders were not rejected in the first stage to present final tenders with prices in response to a revised set of terms and conditions of the procurement. - 19.4 In revising the relevant terms and conditions of the procurement, the public authority may not modify the subject matter of the procurement but may refine aspects of the description of the subject matter of the procurement by: - (i) Deleting or modifying any aspect of the technical, quality or performance characteristics of the subject matter of the procurement initially provided and adding any new characteristics that conform to the requirements of this Code; or - (ii) Deleting or modifying any criterion for examining or evaluating tenders initially provided and adding any new criterion that conforms to the requirements of this Code, only to the extent that the deletion, modification or addition is required as a result of changes made in the technical, quality or performance characteristics of the subject matter of the procurement. - 19.5 Any deletion, modification or addition made under paragraph 19.4 must be communicated to contractors in the invitation to present final tenders. - 19.6 A contractor not wishing to present a final tender may withdraw from the tendering proceedings without forfeiting any tender security that the contractor may have been required to provide. - 19.7 The final tenders must be evaluated in order to ascertain the successful tender.

-21 Request for Proposals with Dialogue
+20. Request for Proposals with Dialogue